 In 1974, Holy Angels School had a record low enrollment of 198.
 In 1979, the first

 grade was reinstated; a year later kindergarten has added.

 The Sisters of Notre Dame de Namur provided faculty for the school until 1985, and the commitment of these women is still felt in many traditions which exist at Holy Angels today.

 The Cotterman Gymnasium and Parish Center were completed in 1988.
 Physical

 education classes, music classes, our annual fish fry, and other school and parish events keep the gym and parish center busy throughout the year.

-With an enrollment of 360 students, Holy Angels continues its long tradition of educating students in a Catholic Christian environment.
+With an enrollment of more than 300 students, Holy Angels continues its long tradition of educating students in a Catholic Christian environment.
 Every student who has passed through its doors has contributed to our rich history.